Menu

 How does having HIV impact life insurance premiums?

-When considering life insurance, it’s important to understand that your health status will likely impact your policy, and you’ll pay higher premiums.
-Still, keep in mind that each insurer has its own underwriting criteria, which means one insurer may view you as a higher risk than another.
+When considering life insurance, it’s essential to understand that your health status will likely impact your policy, and you’ll pay higher premiums.

 Where do I go to get HIV tested for my insurance policy?